nextcloud/documentation/admin_manual/installation/deployment_recommendations.rst

   deployments.
 It is not adequate for production systems.
 * Microsoft SQL Server is not a supported option.
-* Oracle DB is the de facto standard at large enterprises and is fully supported with ownCloud Enterprise Edition only.
+* Oracle DB is the de facto standard at large enterprises and is fully supported with Nextcloud Enterprise Edition only.

 File Storage
 ------------